 Honorable Mention: Free Network Monitoring Tools

 When people talk about “free,” they typically mean “free” (but only for a certain amount of time) or “freemium” (where all the features you really want you have to pay for).
 But there are several network monitoring tools that are just “free-free.”
-Check out my list of the best FREE network monitoring tools for 2019.
+Check out my list of the best FREE network monitoring tools.

 The Mostly Un-Necessary Summary